-What are the causes of injury?
+Understanding Injury: What are the causes of injury?

 An acute injury happens due to a sudden overload to a tissue.
 With a muscle strain it may be due to a runner accelerating to very large strides without warming up first, leading the hamstring muscle to get strained.
 With a ligament sprain it may be due to a twisting of the ankle putting a large load on the ligaments and causing slight tears.

-The final way to get an acute injury is is of course by accident.
+The final way to get an acute injury is of course by accident.
 You have a misstep, or a fall, or get overloaded in some way and you become injured.

 A chronic overuse injury may occur due to repeatedly overloading the tissues inappropriately.
 For example, if you exercise a certain body part too frequently without giving adequate days of rest you will start to fatigue the muscle leading to weakness, compensations, and eventually injury.
 Postural deficiencies can also lead to chronic pain.
 A great example is sedentary individuals who use their upper traps excessively to lift their arms (this is due to a postural deficit outside of the scope of this blog post).
-Eventually these individuals will complain of constant nagging neck pain and/or headaches.
-If you have this type of injury it is important to consult a physical therapist to determine which movement patterns are causing it and how to keep it from getting worse.
+Eventually, these individuals will complain of constant nagging neck pain and/or headaches.
+If you are experiencing this type of pain, it is important to consult a physical therapist to determine which movement patterns are causing it and how to keep it from getting worse.

-How are injuries are classified?
+Understanding Injury: How are injuries are classified?

-Injuries are, for the most part classified by stages of time.
+Injuries are, for the most part, classified by stages of time.
 There are acute, subacute, post-acute, and chronic injuries.
 Chronic injuries can be further divided into chronic recurring and chronic overuse.
 The importance of this classification has a lot to do with tissue healing and how to best progress towards recovery and avoid re-injury.